isabella232/docs-13/docs/assets/Querying_Assets_Field.md

+!!!
+Hint ""
+    The maximum accepted image size is 100.000.000 pixels.
+An image with this many pixels could have width and height combinations like 10.000 x 10.000 or 5.000 x 20.000, etc. The maximum file size of an image can not be larger than 256mb.

 Uploaded asset files can be queried from your content API.
 Let´s assume we have a content model `Post`, with a field configuration of:

 * Title `#title` `Single Line Text`